Proven-Paradox/shaper-system/Handbook.md

 ------------
 # Chapter 4: Abilities
-Abilities represent powers or moves your character is able to do in combat.
+Abilities represent actions your character is able to perform that are focused on combat.

 > <div align="center">=!=!=DISCLAIMER=!=!=</div>
-> <div align="center">The following section uses some terms defined in <a href="https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#chapter-10-combat">Chapter 10</a>.
+> The following section uses some terms defined in [Chapter 10](#chapter-10-combat).
 This handbook is laid out to keep everything you need to know about character creation in sequence.
-If you want to check on details such as how movement and spacing work, you may want to skip ahead using the link above.</div>
+If to know details on how movement, spacing, and time works in combat you may want to skip ahead using the link above.
-> <div align="center">The main thing to keep in mind is that Squares are larger than in most systems and can have multiple entities in each Square.
-Abilities that list their target as a Square target all creatures in that Square. </div>
+> Two major things to keep in mind.
+> * Squares are large in S3 and can have multiple combatants in each Square.
+Think of a Square as an individual room or a room-sized region of a larger space.
+Abilities that list their target as a Square target all creatures in that Square.
+See [the Positioning section](#positioning) if you want more detail.
+> * Every Round you get a Minor, Major, and Counter Action to work with.
+You use the Minor and Major Actions during your Turn, and can use Counter Actions during other combatants' Turns in response to opponents' Actions.
 > <div align="center">=!=!=!=!=  </div>

 ## Ability Tiers
 Abilities come in three tiers (currently).

 * Tier 0 Abilities are actions so basic that they don't require training to use; all characters can use all Tier 0 Abilities.
+These represent actions done with low skill or low effort.
 * Tier 1 Abilities represent entry level techniques; things that you have to learn or practice to do well.
 They can be taken at character creation.
 Characters start knowing 3 Tier 1 Abilities for free, and can purchase any Ability for 3 XP.
-(Some of these Abilities have prerequisites that must be first, described in each entry.)
 * Tier 2 Abilities represent more complex and specialized techniques which require significant experience before they can be mastered.
-You must reach [Hero Tier](hero-tier) 2 (character Level 6) before you can take Tier 2 Abilities, and they cost 5 XP each.
+You must reach [Hero Tier](hero-tier) 2 before you can take Tier 2 Abilities, and they cost 5 XP each.

 ## Reading Abilities

+### Format
-Ability entries will follow this basic layout:
+Ability entries will follow this basic layout.
+(Fields that aren't relevant to a given Ability will be omitted.)

-**The Name of the Ability**
+**Name**
-Ability Type (Attack/Spell/Auxiliary)
+Type [Keywords]
-Action (Major/Minor/Counter): whether the Ability requires a Minor, Major, or Counter Action to use.
-Prerequisites: What other things are required before one can learn this Ability.
-Range: How far away a target can be while still being in reach of this Ability.
-There are five possible ranges:
-* None - targets yourself.
-* Melee - targets in the same Square as you.
-* Short - can be used on targets up to 1 Square away.
-* Medium - targets enemies up to 3 Squares away.
-* Long - targets enemies up to 5 Squares away.
-* Extreme - targets enemies up to 8 Squares away.

-Targets: Who or what this Ability targets.
-Cost: The HP or MP cost of this Ability.
-Damage: When using this Ability to do damage, multiply your [Impact](#impact) by this number to determine the amount.
-Effect: Things particular to a given Ability.
-Description: A general overview of what a given Ability might represent from a roleplaying perspective.

-### Prerequisites
-Sometimes an Ability has a prerequisite listed in its entry.
-This means that you must fulfill the listed conditions before you are allowed to take that Ability.
-Generally this will be another Ability, often representing related skills building off of each other.
-There are other things that could be prerequisites, such as Skills, as well.
-If at any time you no longer fulfill the prerequisites for a given Ability, you can no longer use it.
+Action:
+Prerequisites:
+Range:
+Targets:
+Trigger:
+Cost: [Upkeep: ]
+Damage:
+Cooldown:
+Duration:
+Effect:
+Description:

-### Ability Types
+### Ability Type
 There are three types of Abilities.

-* **Attack** means that the Ability uses Physical Accuracy and is resisted by Physical Defense.
-* **Spell** means that the Ability uses Mental Accuracy and is resisted by Mental Defense.
+#### Attack
+Attack Abilities use [Physical Offense](#physical-offense) and are resisted by [Physical Defense](#physical-defense).

+#### Spell
+Spell Abilities use [Mental Offense](#mental-offense) and are resisted by [Mental Defense](#mental-defense).

-   * Note that just because the term used here is “spell” the Ability does not have to represent magical actions.
-The effect could be produced by technology, alchemy, bizzare anatomy, or some other thing.
+> Note that just because the term used here is “spell” the Ability does not have to represent magical actions.
+The effect could be produced by technology, alchemy, bizarre anatomy, or some other thing.

+#### Auxiliary
-* **Auxiliary** Abilities do not use offense rolls.
-They generally target yourself or your allies.
+Auxiliary Abilities do not use offense rolls.
+They target yourself or your allies and do something to make it easier to fight.

-### Ability Series
+### Ability Keywords
-Some Abilities are part of a series, building off each other and using each other as prerequisites.
-A quick explanation of each follows:
-* **Augment** - Auxiliary abilities that empower allies.
-* **Curse** - Auxiliary abilities that weaken foes.
+Some specific terms come with Abilities.
+These Keywords signify a related set of Abilities for the purposes of Lessons and Talents, or alter the way an Ability functions.

+#### Augment
+Auxiliary Abilities that strengthen allies.
+These will generally produce effects on the targets that have a Duration or Upkeep associated with them.

+#### Careful
+An Ability that can be made stronger by taking more time to do it.
+These require a Major Action, but have the option of using your Minor Action as well to improve them.

+#### Curse
+Abilities that leave a lingering weakening effect on the target when they hit.
+If the Ability has an Upkeep cost associated with it (see below) then the effect lasts as long as the Upkeep is paid.
+It otherwise lasts until it is dispelled with another Ability.

+#### Elemental
-* **Elemental** - Abilities which deal damage through one of the elements.
-Striking an opponent with an element they are weak to allows you to roll three dice during your offense roll, taking the higher of the two results.
-When striking an opponent with an element they resist, you roll three dice again but take the lower two results.
+Abilities which deal elemental damage, which combatants can be weak, resistant, or immune to.
+Striking an opponent with an Element they are weak to allows you to roll three dice during your Offense Roll, taking the higher of the two results.
+When striking an opponent with an element they resist you also roll three dice, but take the lower two results.
+Immune targets take no damage.
 The six elements are:
 * *Fire* - heat and flames
 * *Ice* - sharp icicles and freezing cold
 * *Earth* - shards of rock, acid, and plant vines
 * *Sky* - electricity, wind blades, and the like
 * *Light* - radiance, blinding light, and holy power
 * *Dark* - Destroying life essence, sharpened shadows, or unholy power
-* **Healing** - Abilities that focus on restoring and rejuvenating allies.
-This can be by magically mending wounds, quickly bandaging cuts, singing a song that restores their spirits, or recharging their shields.

-### Ability Keywords
-Some specific terms come with Abilities.
-These can be effects that Abilities confer on you, or things that change how you use the Abilities themselves.
-Here are their definitions:
+> I would advise Arbiters use damage immunity sparingly, make it intuitive when it happens, and pair immunity with vulnerabilities.
+Obviously a fire spirit wouldn't care about being burned, but otherwise I would advise using resistance unless the creature involved is very strongly tied to a particular element.

-#### Careful
+#### Healing
-An Ability that normally only uses the listed Major or Minor Action, but that is improved if you also use your second Action on it, representing taking the time to do it right.
+Abilities that restore the target's HP.

-#### Cooldown
+#### Status
-An Ability or Lesson with a Cooldown cannot be used again for the listed duration.
-Cooldowns decrease by 1 at [Round Start](#round-start).
+Abilities that afflict their target with a [Status Ailment], effects that hinder foes.
+Status effects always have a Duration, and effects that would re-apply an Ailment already affecting the target extend its Duration by that much.

+### Action
+Whether the Ability is used with a Major, Minor, or Counter Action.
+See the [Time in Combat](#time-in-combat) section for details.

+### Prerequisites
+If an Ability has a Prerequisite listed in its entry, you must fulfill the listed conditions before you are able to take that Ability.
+Usually this will be another Ability, representing related maneuvers building off of each other or more refined techniques.
+There are other things that could be prerequisites as well, such as [Skills](#skill-list).

+If at any time you no longer fulfill the prerequisites for a given Ability, you can no longer use it.

+### Range
+How far away you can be from your target(s).
+* None -  Targets you or your current Square
+* Melee - Targets you or others in your current Square
+* Short - Reaches up to 1 Square
+* Medium - Reaches up to 3 Squares
+* Long - Reaches up to 5 Squares
+* Extreme - Reaches up to 8 Squares
+An Ability may also have a Minimum Range; such Abilities cannot affect targets that close or closer.

+### Targets
+Whether the Ability targets yourself, allies, enemies, or a Square, and how many.
+(You count as your own ally for targeting purposes.)

+### Trigger
+This is specific to [Counter Actions](#counters) and specifies what has to happen to be able to use the Ability.

+### Cost
+The HP or MP cost of using an Ability.
+If you cannot pay the Cost, you cannot use the Ability.

 #### Upkeep
-Any Ability with an Upkeep in its cost requires the given cost  to be paid every Round at [Round Start](#round-start).
-This Ability lasts as long as the Upkeep is paid or until some effect ends the Ability prematurely (such as [Purge](#purge)).
+Any Ability with an Upkeep in its Cost requires the listed HP or MP to be paid every [Round Start](#round-start).
+The Ability lasts as long as the Upkeep is paid or until some effect ends it prematurely (such as [Purge](#purge)).
 If the user is unable or unwilling to pay the Upkeep cost at Round Start, the Ability immediately ends.

-The listed cost is paid when the action starting it is taken, and the Upkeep cost is paid on all subsequent rounds.
+> Note: The separate Cost is paid when the Ability is first used, and the Upkeep cost is paid on all subsequent rounds.

-> For a specific example, Drahlo casts the [Elemental Resistance Aura](#elemental-resistance-aura) Ability.
+> For example, Drahlo uses the [Elemental Resistance Aura](#elemental-resistance-aura) Ability.
 Its cost is listed as "2 MP (Upkeep 1 MP)".
 This means that when he initially uses the Ability, he spends 2 MP.
 During the Round Start of all subsequent Rounds, he may choose to spend 1 MP to keep the aura active with no extra action investment from him.
-> There is no maximum to the number of Upkeep effects one character can maintain other than the resources needed to pay  for said effects.
+> There is no maximum to the number of Upkeep effects one character can maintain other than the resources needed to pay for them.

+### Damage
+The Ability's damage multiplier.
+See [Impact](#impact) for more info.
+//TODO after refactoring Impact section, adjust here.

-### Buff Tracks
+### Cooldown
-These are a way of measuring advantage or disadvantage in Offense or Defense.
-Unless you are in conditions that specify otherwise, you start every combat at level 0 in both tracks.
-Several different Abilities can affect this track, which provides appropriate benefits or downsides to every character in a unified way.

-#### The Offensive Track
-* **Level 3** - You make Offense rolls at Boon +4, and your Mental and Physical Offense increase by your [Hero Tier](#hero-tier).
-* **Level 2** - You make Offense rolls at Boon +3, and your Abilities that require Offense rolls cost 1 less HP or MP per Hero Tier.
-This cannot take an Ability’s cost below 1.
-* **Level 1** - You make Offense rolls at Boon +2.
-* **Level 0** - Normal, no changes.
-* **Level -1** - You make Offense rolls at Bane -2.
-* **Level -2** - You make Offense rolls at Bane -3, and your Abilities that require Offense rolls cost 1 more HP or MP per Hero Tier.
-* **Level -3** - You make Offense rolls at Bane -4, and your Mental and Physical Offense decreases by your Hero Tier.

-#### The Defensive Track
-* **Level 3** - Offense rolls made against you have Bane -4, and your Mental and Physical Defense increases by your [Hero Tier](#hero-tier).
-* **Level 2** - Offense rolls made against you have Bane -3, and you gain [Shield](#shield-x) equal to twice your Hero Tier at the start of your Turn.
-* **Level 1** - Offense rolls made against you have Bane -2.
-* **Level 0** - Normal, no changes.
-* **Level -1** - Offense rolls against you have Boon +2.
-* **Level -2** - Offense rolls against you have Boon +3, and you cannot gain Shield.
-* **Level -3** - Offense rolls against you have Boon +4, and your Mental and Physical Defense decreases by your Hero Tier.
+If an Ability has a listed Cooldown, it cannot be used again until the specified number of Rounds have passed.
+Cooldowns decrease at [Round Start](#round-start).

-##### Duration
+### Duration
-Negative levels on the Buff Tracks have no duration, and must be removed via [Recover](#recover) or similar measures.
-Positive values begin decaying once every 3 rounds.
-Receiving another increase along the Buff Track resets this timer.
-Once a buff track begins decaying, its level decreases at every [Round Start](#round-start).

-> For example, Cyrick casts [Fortify](#fortify) on himself in round 1 of combat.
-If he does not gain another boost in his Defense Track by round 4, his Defense Buff begins decaying.
-On round 3, he uses [Hold Fast](#hold-fast), boosting his Defense Buff to level 2 and resetting the decay timer to round round 6.
-At round 6's start, Cyrick's Defense Track decreases to 1.
-If he does not receive another defense buff by round 7's start, the track will decay to 0.
+How long the Ability lasts.
+Duration decreases at [Round Start](#round-start).

+### Effect
+An Ability's specific functions, covering any information that can't be listed in the above fields.

+### Description
+A basic summation of what the Ability represents and some suggestions on how to work the Ability into your character's kit.
+While the rules for what Abilities do are set, how it looks when a given character uses them is up to the player or Arbiter.

 ------------
 # Chapter 5: List of Abilities